sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-manage.md

 author: KishorIoT
 ms.date: 07/01/2020
 ---
-# Tutorial: Monitor and manage a public safety application
+# Tutorial: Monitor and manage a security and safety video analytics application

 <!-- TODO - make sure to summarize the key learning steps of this tutorial -->